QingXXiong/QingX/Limbo_Games_Walkthrough/section1.md

 3. Go Right until get to the box.
 4. Pull the box left to Go Up it, then the platform.
 5. On the platform, Go Right, then Jump Over to the rope.
-6. Once holding the rope, Go Down until get to another platform.
+6. After holding the rope, Go Down until get to another platform.
 7. Go Right and Jump Over.

 _Tip_: To go quickly, use Jump Over instead of Go Right.